Falklands Conflict 1982

-I served with the Merchant Navy RFA working in the engine room during the Falklands conflict and have a collection of memories and photos ( not many of me as I mostly took them ) someone might be interested in.
+I served with the Merchant Navy RFA working in the engine room during the Falklands conflict (Operation Corporate) and have a collection of memories and photos someone might be interested in.

-My best mate was Michael Griffiths ( Taffy. ) Recently found after 27 years !
-Lived in Australia for twenty years now lives with his wife in the good old USA.
+My best mate was Michael Griffiths ( Taffy) Who took some of these pics, Recently found after 27 years !
+Lived in Australia for twenty years moved to the good old USA now back in Oz.

 We left Shields and started our journey across the Atlantic to Curacao, Netherland Antelies, just as an interest the ship sails through the main street in Curacao passed the Queen Emma pontoon bridge which opens to allow shipping through !

 (HMS Bacchante 1ST Commision.
 Keith Henley)

 Quite a sight a ship dwarfing the houses.

 We had an adventure or two ( Happy valley anyone? cough erm...another story. ) and headed through the Panama Canal.
 We were two days from Valporiso when we recieved the order to about turn, drop off the Chilean crew and recrew with some of our own lads, and of course refuel with mostly aviation fuel for helicoptors.
 By then we had heard that the Agentinians had invaded the Falkland Isles .

 So fueled up and ready to go, to what none of us really knew.
 I don't think we expected it to be the war it was.
 I previously had sailed on the RFA Olna for eight months doing the Persian Gulf patrol so I knew these ships and the work involved.